hugsy/gef-extras/docs/commands/gef-bmp-remote.md

-## Additional architectures for GEF

-Experiments for adding support for new architectures in GEF

-### Black Magic Probe
+# Command gef-bmp-remote

+The `gef-bmp-command` is used with the [`ARMBlackMagicProbe`](../../archs/arm-blackmagicprobe.py] architecture.

-The [Black Magic Probe](https://black-magic.org/) isa JTAG/SWD debugging that handles communicating with your device and exposes a _gdbserver_.
+The [Black Magic Probe](https://black-magic.org/) is a JTAG/SWD debugging that handles communicating with your device and exposes a _gdbserver_.
 This allows you to connect to it via GDB with the `remote` command.
 However, because this is exposed via a tty, GEF cannot handle it with its `gef-remote` command (which assumes a host:port connection).
-The [arm-blackmagicprobe.py](./arm-blackmagicprobe.py) script offers a way around this.
+The [arm-blackmagicprobe.py](../../archs/arm-blackmagicprobe.py) script offers a way around this.
 It creates a custom ARM-derived `Architecture`, as well as the `gef-bmp-remote` command, which lets you scan for devices, power the target, and ultimately connect to the target device.

-#### Scan for devices
+# Scan for devices

 ```bash
 gef➤  gef-bmp-remote --scan /dev/ttyUSB1"